twentyOne2x/attnmarkets-docs/docs/introduction/who-attn-is-for.md

 ## 2. Creators, devs & memecoin CTOs

-“I launched a token or fee stream around a community, and I want to build something real on top.”
+“I launched a token or revenue stream around a community, and I want to build something real on top.”

 Examples:

 - Pump.fun or similar creators,
 - small teams with a meme that stuck,
-- creator-token projects with recurring fees.
+- creator-token projects with recurring revenues.

 What you want: